N-ary Tree Recursive/Level Traversal

 Summary in One Sentence

-A multi-way tree structure is an extension of the binary tree structure, where a binary tree is a special case of a multi-way tree.
-A forest refers to a collection of multiple multi-way trees.
+A multi-tree structure is an extension of a binary tree structure.
+A binary tree is a special type of multi-tree.
+A forest refers to a collection of multiple multi-trees.

-Traversing a multi-way tree is an extension of binary tree traversal.
+Traversal of a multi-tree is an extension of binary tree traversal.

-The nodes of a binary tree look like this, with each node having two child nodes:
+A binary tree node looks like this, with each node having two child nodes:

 class TreeNode {